xiedeacc/bazel_grpc_demo/README.md

 # Introduce

-bazel_grpc_demo is the best example for grpc in github for current, it can be use in product enviroment.
+bazel_grpc_demo is the best example for grpc in github for current, it can be use in product enviroment. recomend grpc_async_server for server implement and route_guide_async_stream_client for client implement

 # Feature